-If you’re opting to apply for the Chase Sapphire Preferred card because the fee is more affordable, we suggest you take a closer look at the Chase Sapphire Reserve – it’s actually the better value for many frequent travelers.
+If you’re opting to apply for the Chase Sapphire Preferred card because the fee is more affordable, we suggest you take a closer look at the Chase Sapphire Reserve – it actually offers a better value for many frequent travelers.

 Perhaps you’ve already decided that the Sapphire Reserve’s fee is beyond your means and are ready to apply for the Sapphire Preferred card – we suggest that you pause for a moment and more carefully compare the two cards.
 Our analysis suggests that the Sapphire Reserve is the better value for many cardholders.
-Not to mention – thanks to a $300 annual travel credit that makes up for most of the annual fee – it’s a surprisingly affordable option.
+Not to mention – thanks to a $300 annual travel credit and other reimbursements that make up for most of the annual fee – it’s a surprisingly affordable option.

 By our math, if you spend just over $5,400 per year on travel and restaurant purchases, you’re likely to come out ahead with the Sapphire Reserve card.

-Read on to see if the Sapphire Reserve is the better option for you: the Sapphire Reserve vs. Preferred.
+Read on to see which card is the better option for you: the Sapphire Reserve vs. Preferred.

 Chase Sapphire Preferred vs. Chase Sapphire Reserve